oracle/ojdbc-extensions/ojdbc-provider-gcp/README.md

 [Caching configuration](../ojdbc-provider-azure/README.md#caching-configuration) for more details of the caching mechanism.

-## Vault Password Provider
+## Secret Manager Password Provider
 The Vault Password Provider provides Oracle JDBC with a password that is managed by the GCP Secret Manager service.
-This is a Resource Provider identified by the name `ojdbc-provider-gcp-secret-password`.
+This is a Resource Provider identified by the name `ojdbc-provider-gcp-secretmanager-password`.

 This provider requires the parameters listed below.
 <table>